UN Department of Global Communications

 Evaluation Function

-The evaluation function in the Department of Public Information (DPI) was set up in 1982 in response to a request by the UN General Assembly's Committee on Information to evaluate the prevailing image of the United Nations in world public opinion and the effectiveness of diverse communications channels utilized by the Department.
-The Evaluation and Communications Research Unit (ECRU) is mandated to provide the central evaluation function for DPI.
+The evaluation function in the Department of Global Communications (DGC) was set up in 1982 in response to a request by the UN General Assembly's Committee on Information to evaluate the prevailing image of the United Nations in world public opinion and the effectiveness of diverse communications channels utilized by the Department.
+The Evaluation and Communications Research Unit (ECRU) is mandated to provide the central evaluation function for DGC.

 Promoting a culture of evaluation in-house

-ECRU provides training on RBM to DPI staff, which includes workshops and one-on-one training.
+ECRU provides training on RBM to DGC staff, which includes workshops and one-on-one training.
 A group of focal points serves as the anchor of M&E in DPI.
 Focal points coordinate the monitoring and reporting by their division or office.
-The Evaluation and Communications Research Unit is committed to further strengthening the a culture of evaluation within DPI.
+The Evaluation and Communications Research Unit is committed to further strengthening the a culture of evaluation within DGC.

 Snapshot